-Through our care and programming, we strive to open doors to beauty and fun for each person as they deal with their challenges and health issues. ……..is partnering with us to bring this project alive for our residents and families.
+Through our care and programming, we strive to open doors to beauty and fun for each person as they deal with their challenges and health issues.
+Trio Landscaping is partnering with us to bring this project alive for our residents and families.
 They donated their expertise and service by giving us a landscaping plan and are helping us lean into their network and relationships to secure other donations and assistance.

 Bridges is requesting support for our Adult Education & Outreach programming which offers a variety of programs, including ASL classes in three levels; workshops and trainings on Deaf language, Deaf culture, and working with the Deaf and hard of hearing communities, assistive device trainings, and employer orientations; special trainings for first responders.
 Adult Education & Outreach also hosts Community Building programs such as Game Days and field trips for Deaf and hard of hearing adults and is working to develop a Deaf mentor program in conjunction with our youth program.
 Games Days and community outings provide our senior clients with important opportunities for engagement with their community and each other!